Multi-Factor Authentication and Tableau Cloud

 Reset MFA as the only site admin

 If you're the only site admin and you lose all your usual verification methods, you must contact your account manager.
-In order to regain access to Tableau Cloud, Tableau must manually confirm your identity and then reset the methods of verification.
+To regain access to Tableau Cloud, Tableau must manually confirm your identity and then reset the methods of verification.
 To help ensure a smooth account recovery process, keep the following in mind:

 Tableau might use information from your TableauID profile (on Tableau.com(Link opens in a new window)) to validate who you are.
 Therefore, it’s important to keep your profile information, such as phone number, up to date.
 For more information about editing your TableauID profile, see the Changing your Name, Title or Email Address in the Tableau Community(Link opens in a new window) on the Tableau Community site.

 - If you have Premium Support and require assistance on a weekend, you can file a Tableau Support case.
 For more information, see Submitting a Case from the Webform(Link opens in a new window) in the Tableau knowledge base.